Towards Efficient LLM Grounding for Embodied Multi-Agent Collaboration: Experiments

 \subsection{Results}

-\textbf{\emph{ReAd-S} and \emph{ReAd-J} outperform their corresponding strong baselines on all metrics and achieve more efficient LLM grounding.} As shown in Figure~\ref{main-result-figure-1}, with the increase of difficulty levels in \emph{DV-RoCoBench}, the performance contrast in SR becomes pronounced gradually.
-In more difficult settings (e.g., level 4 or 5 in tasks), our approach obtains higher success rates while baseline methods fail to make progress.
-Meanwhile, \emph{ReAd-S} and \emph{ReAd-J} present lower ES and comparable or even lower NQ on most tasks in \emph{DV-RoCoBench} when compared to their corresponding baselines.
-A lower ES suggests that prompting LLMs to generate actions maximizing the advantages can improve the optimality of the proposed plans because a higher advantage implies the generated action contributes more to accomplishing the task.
-Furthermore, as shown in Figure~\ref{main-result-figure-2}, our methods achieve a significantly higher SR compared with the methods relying on \emph{physical verification} as feedback in \emph{Overcooked-AI}.
-Due to the heavy coordination challenges inherent to \emph{Overcooked-AI}, LLM-based agents cannot advance toward task completion unless the LLM planner generates highly collaborative plans.
-By replacing the \emph{physical verification} feedback with \emph{advantage function}, we implicitly transfer the understanding and reasoning of the LLMs from semantic comprehension towards the current state of the environment to digesting the numerical relationship.
-As the scenario becomes more challenging for multi-agent collaboration, it is inevitable to involve more redundant information and disturbing components in the environment, which poses a challenge for the LLM planner to capture and reason about the essential part inside the state and physical feedback.
+\textbf{\emph{ReAd-S} and \emph{ReAd-J} outperform their corresponding strong baselines on all metrics and achieve more efficient LLM grounding.} As shown in Figure~\ref{main-result-figure-1}, the performance gap in SR becomes pronounced gradually with increasing difficulty level in \emph{DV-RoCoBench}.
+In more challenging scenarios (e.g., level 4 or 5 in tasks), our approach obtains higher success rates while baselines show limited progress.
+Meanwhile, \emph{ReAd-S} and \emph{ReAd-J} exhibit lower ES and comparable or even lower NQ across most tasks in \emph{DV-RoCoBench} when compared to their baselines.
+A lower ES indicates that prompting LLMs to generate actions that maximize advantages can enhance the optimality of the proposed plans, as higher advantages suggest that the generated actions contribute more effectively to task completion.
+A similar trend is also observed in the result on the adapted \emph{Overcooked-AI} shown in Figure~\ref{main-result-figure-2}.
+By replacing the \emph{physical verification} feedback with \emph{advantage function}, we implicitly perform one-step monotonic policy improvement over the base LLM in a tuning-free manner, resulting in a stronger LLM planner.
+On the other hand, as the scenario becomes more challenging for multi-agent collaboration, it is inevitable to involve more redundant information and disturbing components in the environment, which poses a challenge for the LLM planner to capture and reason about the essential part inside the state and physical feedback.
 In contrast, benefiting from \emph{ReAd} feedback, the LLM planner only needs to concentrate on how to maximize the advantage score no matter how challenging the scenario is.
 Hence, our approach exhibits superior planning capabilities and better LLM grounding results for embodied tasks.
+Additionally, we evaluate the performance of the open-source model Llama-3.1-70B-Instruct \citep{dubey2024llama3} equipped with our algorithm on the \emph{Y2\_G3} task.
+The result is provided in \S\ref{app:open_source_llm}.